FriendsOfCake/crud/README.md

 ?>
 ```

-In the above example, if /delete is called on the controller, cake will raise it's normal missing action error as if nothing has happened
+In the above example, if /delete is called on __any__ controller, cake will raise it's normal missing action error as if nothing has happened

 You can enable and disable Crud actions on the fly